3 Weeks In The UK Itinerary

 Are 3 weeks enough for the UK

 The UK is not a massive country when it comes to land size; however, there is just so much to see.
-I really want you to focus on creating a travel itinerary, even though just a basic one.
+I really want you to focus on creating a travel itinerary, even though it is just a basic one.
 In this way, you can see how much you are willing to spend in one place and what type of attractions you prefer to see.

 Renting a car will only save you time if you plan to use it anywhere but London.
 In that city, it’s better to use public transport.
 But in countries such as Scotland, Wales, and Northern Ireland, having your own vehicle can help you see more places.